openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 Credential Authorization Error Response MUST be made as defined in [@!RFC6749].

-The following is a non-normative example of an unsuccessful credential authorization response.
+Below is a non-normative example of an unsuccessful credential authorization response.

 ```json=
 HTTP/1.1 302 Found